texas-robocamp/texas-robocamp.github.io/tutorials/using_linux.md

 * Open a terminal, type "sublime_text &", hit Enter.
 The & tells the computer to allow you to continue to use that terminal while the editor is running.

-* Open the lens as before, type in sublime_text, hit Enter.
+* Open the lens (the dots) as before, type in sublime_text, hit Enter.
 You do not need the & in the lens.

 Using sublime and the command line, you will write and execute your tutorial programs.